-There is a moment in our life when we decide to take direct action on what would happen from that point forth; to make a zine, to write a book, to create art, to organize a collective that has a goal, etc.
+There is a moment in our life when we decide to take direct action; to make a zine, to write a book, to create art, to organize a collective, etc.

-In many of these endeavors, we will be working with other people with whom we should build the necessary rapport to arrive at the goal as seamless as possible.
+In many of these, we will be working with other people with whom we should build rapport to arrive at the goal as seamless as possible.

 A smooth operation hinges on the working knowledge of all the moving parts.
 (Radical) Transparency, therefore, has the potential to expose the flaws behind processes, which can then be improved upon.

-For example, the Free and Open Source Software (aka FOSS) community publishes the source code of their programs for everyone to see.
-This means that anyone with the technical know-how can audit the code for, let’s say, any security issues, or to edit out unnecessary lines to make it more “elegant.”
+For example, the Free and Open Source Software (FOSS) community publishes the source code of their programs for everyone to see.
+This means that anyone with the technical know-how can audit the source code for, let’s say, any security issues.

-Another example: in Operation Feed the Hungry, you and your group delegated the necessary tasks among the members to set it up.
-What each could do is to report their progress, so the group as a whole has an estimate of where they are along the project.
+Another example: in a mutual aid effort, your group has agreed to necessary tasks each one must do to set the operation up.
+What each one could do is to report their progress, so the group has an idea of where they are along the project, and can react accordingly.
 This can be monitored by holding a regular meeting.

-However, (radical) transparency must not be confused with any info that’s need-to-know-only basis.
-This might mean that you continuously share critical pieces of information among your trusted peers, but not with your friends and family who have nothing to do with the operation.
+However, (radical) transparency must not be confused with any info that’s need-to-know basis.
+This might mean that you continuously share critical pieces of information among your trusted peers, while excluding your friends and family who have nothing to do with the operation.
 This also means that you don’t need to share your personal private info to anyone, especially if it has no bearing whatsoever in the operation.

 Establish clear expectations for what type of behaviors are appropriate

-For example, agree when horseplay is acceptable and when it isn’t.
-You can also agree from the get-go that no one should be romantically and/or sexually involved with anyone in the group for the duration of the project, so as not to complicate stuff.
+For example, the group can agree when horseplay is acceptable and when it isn’t.
+The group can also agree from the get-go that no one should be romantically and/or sexually involved with anyone in the group for the duration of the project, so as not to complicate stuff.
 If need be, provide everyone a copy of the list of such expectations so that all have a reference, and are reminded to be mindful of their actions in and out of the group.

 Correct inappropriate behaviors

 Once boundaries have been set, agree upon the “corrective measures” that the group will implement for any inappropriate behaviors.
-Perhaps, the group can start imposing limits on the involvement of the misbehaving person; or, if the deed is so disrespectful, the group can kick him out.
+Perhaps, the group can start imposing limits on the involvement of the misbehaving person; or, if the deed is so harmful, the group can kick them out.

 Carry through with own actions and promises